Lord Kitchener Wants You: Development

 Alfred Leete, one of Caxton's illustrators, designed the now-famous image of Kitchener as the cover illustration for the 5 September 1914 issue of London Opinion, a popular weekly magazine, taking cues from Field's earlier recruiting advertisement.
 At the time, the magazine, which sold for one penny, had a circulation of around 300,000.

-In response to requests for reproductions, the magazine offered postcard-sized copies for sale – at 100 for 1s 4 d "post free".
-It advertised these alongside other post cards from cartoons published in the London Opinion The Parliamentary Recruiting Committee obtained permission to use the design in poster form.
+In response to requests for reproductions, the magazine offered postcard-sized copies for sale – at 100 for 1s 4d "post free".
+It advertised these alongside other post cards from cartoons published in the London Opinion.
+The Parliamentary Recruiting Committee obtained permission to use the design in poster form.
 A similar poster used the words "YOUR COUNTRY NEEDS YOU".